janeefongg/javascript-practical-design-patterns/creational/README.md

 - Remembers the last time you used it
 - Hands back the same instance used before
 - Node.js uses CommonJS
+- Note: All services in AngularJS are singletons

 ```
 var TaskRepo = (function () {